ultra-pool/dependencies-scrypts/README.md

 # dependencies-scrypts
-Scrypts to install dependencies for newer wallets that are using more up to dependencies.
+Scrypts to install dependencies for newer wallets that are using more up to date dependencies.

 Tested on
 Ubuntu 18